simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 * `buffer_depth`: Depth of the pixel buffer that is used to sort the hits with respect to time.
 Defaults to `1000`.
 * `reference_frequency`: Defines the reference frequency of the FPGA in MHz - defaults to `125`.
+*`use_both_timestamps`: Decide if the the timestamps sampled on positive and negative edge are used.
+This doubles the effective timestamp frequency.
+Defaults to `true`.
 ### Plots produced

 For all detectors, the following plots are produced: